Eating and drinking in Greece

 Among bottled wines available nationwide, Cambas Attikos, Zítsa and Rhodian CAIR products are good, inexpensive whites, while Boutari Naoussa and Kourtakis Apelia are decent, mid-range reds.
 For a better but still moderately priced red, choose either Boutari or Tsantali Merlot, or Averof Katoï from Epirus.

-Travelling around wine-producing islands such as Límnos, Lésvos, Santoríni, Kefaloniá, Náxos, Ikaría, Rhodes and Crete you will also have the chance to sample local bottlings.
+An increasing number of Greek wineries open their doors to visitors for tastings and tours, which are usually free or make a nominal charge.
+There are a number of wine routes on the mainland and individual wineries dotted around the wine-producing islands such as Límnos, Lésvos, Santoríni, Kefaloniá, Náxos, Ikaría, Rhodes and Crete .
 Curiously, island red wines are almost uniformly mediocre, so you are better off ordering mainland varieties from Carras on Halkidhikí, and various spots in the Peloponnese and Thessaly.
-Particularly notable vintages are mentioned throughout the guide.

 Cafés and bars

-A venerable institution, under attack from the onslaught of mass global culture, is the kafenío, still found in every Greek town but dying out in many resorts.
+A venerable institution, under attack from the onslaught of mass global culture, is the kafenío, still found in every Greek town but dying out or extinct in most resorts.
 In greater abundance, you’ll encounter patisseries (zaharoplastía), swish modern cafeterias and trendy bars.

 Kafenía, cafeterias and coffee